 The pelvic floor is a bowl-shaped arrangement of muscles, ligaments and nerves.
 These connective tissues form a safety net that underpins your bladder, rectum and uterus (in women).
 When the muscles of your pelvic floor are excessively close or stressed, they cause a condition called myofascial pain.
 Pelvic floor disorders strike women and men, but women aged 60 and older are the most susceptible.

 Weakened pelvic floor muscles aren’t a normal part of aging, and you don’t have to live with the consequences.
-The symptoms can be reversed with pelvic floor physical therapy.
+The symptoms can be reversed with pelvic floor physical therapy at the Medex Diagnostic and Treatment Center in Queens, NY.
 Seek treatment early to prevent more serious conditions.
 Your best bet as a woman is to get checked regularly by your gynecologist.

 While doctors don’t yet understand what causes all types of pelvic floor disorders, they most often stem from activities and lifestyle choices, such as: